Dre1896/RIT-DSCI-633-FDS/README.md

 The course uses GitHub for assignment submission, discussions, and questions.
 I will post slides assignments and any recorded videos here.

 **Textbook**:
-- "An Introduction to Statistical Learning with Applications in R" by: Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani [(Book made available online by the author)](https://web.stanford.edu/~hastie/ISLRv2_website.pdf)
+- "An Introduction to Statistical Learning with Applications in R" by: Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani [(e-book made available by the authors)](https://web.stanford.edu/~hastie/ISLRv2_website.pdf)
 - "Pattern Recognition and Machine Learning", by Christopher M. Bishop

+There is no need to buy the book, they're for reference only.
+The lecture slides, links should cover all the material you need to do well in the class.
 **Grading**: Evaluation will be based on the following distribution:

 |Activity| % Distribution |